Willie McRae: Statements by police officers

+Campaign for fatal accident inquiry

-In July 2014 two unconnected plays by George Gunn and Andy Paterson about McRae's life and death, both coincidentally titled 3,000 Trees, were staged at the Edinburgh Festival Fringe.
+In July 2014, two unconnected plays by George Gunn and Andy Paterson about McRae's life and death, both coincidentally titled 3,000 Trees, were staged at the Edinburgh Festival Fringe.
 One of the plays explored his anti-nuclear campaigning, links with nationalist radicals and allegations that Special Branch and MI5 were surveilling him.

-In November 2014 a Scottish Sunday Express front-page article alleged that McRae had uncovered evidence of the alleged paedophile ring in Westminster during the 1980s.
-The article suggests he may have been murdered and that the evidence he possessed was stolen at the time of his death.

-In April 2015 there was a campaign to have a Fatal Accident Inquiry (FAI) on McRae's death.
+In April 2015, a petition was opened to hold a Fatal Accident Inquiry (FAI) on McRae's death.
 It attracted 6,500 signatures in 5 days.
 The petition eventually collected over 13,000 signatures and was handed in, in June 2015.
 The Crown Office rejected the proposal to hold a Fatal Accident Inquiry.
+On the same day, one of the journalists involved started crowdfunding for a book on the case titled 30 Years of Silence.

 On the Easter weekend of April 2015, the 30th anniversary of McRae's death, Scotland on Sunday ran a story claiming that McRae's Volvo was moved back to the crash site by Northern Constabulary in an attempt to hide that the car had been moved before the bullet had been found – accounting for the discrepancies relating to the gun's distance from the car.

-On the same day, one of the journalists involved started crowdfunding for a book on the case titled '30 Years of Silence'.
+The claims in this article were examined by the Justice For Willie campaign in 2016 and found to be misleading: claims that the car was removed and then returned to the scene were dismissed by witnesses and officers who attended at the time, and allegations that the gun was found several yards from the car were described by a police officer as "a load of rubbish".

+Justice For Wille campaign and conclusion

 Following the rejection of the petition for a Fatal Accident Inquiry by the Crown Office, a "Justice For Willie" Campaign group was set up by Mark MacNicol.
 The campaign decided to launch their own investigation since no official inquiry was forthcoming.
-They hired two private investigators to re-interview original witnesses from the time of Willie McRae's death.
+The campaign was backed by crime novelist Ian Rankin and Taggart actor Alex Norton.
+Two private investigators, John Weir, a former detective chief inspector, and John Walker, a retired detective sergeant, were hired to re-interview original witnesses from the time of Willie McRae's death.
 The results were published in November 2016, and the campaign were unable to find any new evidence to undermine the official suicide verdict.

-In October 2018, fresh doubt on the official verdict was raised again by a nurse who claims to have treated Willie McRae at Foresterhill Hospital in Aberdeen.
-Katharine Mcgonigal disputed that the bullet wound was to the right temple, as the post-mortem claimed, and said it was instead to the back of the neck.
+MacNicol wrote on his website:

+MacNicol appealed for the McRae family, friends, and witnesses to be left in peace.